Lean-to Greenhouse:

 What’s the best way to heat a lean-to greenhouse?

-Use electric heaters with thermostats or passive systems like water barrels.
-Proper insulation makes heating more effective.
+Combine electric heaters with thermostats or passive heating systems like water barrels for best results.

 Can I build one against a brick wall?